 It is routine practice for the instructors to communicate with older children(12+) via text message.
 Matters discussed would be program-related such as communicating about regattas or asking a child if they’d like to volunteer to help with something.
 If you do not wish to have instructors contact your child in this way please let the Junior Sailing Chair know.

-Voicing Concerns: Any serious concerns should be discussed over the phone or in-person with the Junior Sailing Director.
+Voicing Concerns: Any serious concerns should be discussed over the phone or in-person with the Head Instructor.
 If unresolved, the Junior Sailing Chair should then be contacted.
 Ideally a meeting time with all parties should be arranged.

-The instructors report to the Junior Sailing Director.
+The instructors report to the Head Instructor.
 Parents should not interrupt classes or address serious concerns with them.
 Instructors are available immediately after each class for brief questions only.
 Please be respectful of the break between the morning and afternoon classes.
 That is the instructors’ only opportunity for a break and planning.

 The junior sailing program maintains both a Facebook and Instagram page.
 We invite you to “Like” them!
 Pictures taken throughout the season are posted on these pages as well as congratulations and birthday wishes.
 Additionally pictures of the sailing program in action are taken throughout the season for the annual yearbook.
 If you do not wish to have your child’s picture taken please let the Junior Sailing Chair know.